Kirk Balk Academy: House System

 Each house has its own ethos, guiding standards, and routines which help develop a family culture.

 Events

 The school hosts a whole school inter-house sports day in the last week of term each year.
-Students represent their house in athletic track and field events.
+Students represent their Forms in athletic track and field events.
 Students also can compete through taking part in a range of other team sports, such as football, rounders, and tennis.

 Timetable

 The school timetable consists of one set week.
 This provides a variety of lessons, so that the pupils receive the correct number of hours in a lesson each week.
 The school day starts at 8:20am and finishes at 2:30pm.
 A wide range of enrichment activities are run from 2:30pm to 3:30pm, and can help students to further develop their academic progress.

 Ofsted Inspection

 In the latest Ofsted inspection (January 2020), the school was rated as good.